 - Long Range – AWD with 671 HP

 Tesla Model X Towing Capabilities

 The Model X was not only the first Tesla with an official tow rating it was the first fully electric car to market with an official tow rating.
-While the Model X was first introduced in 2015 as of writing this post in October 2020 it is still the most capable Tesla at towing with a maximum towing capacity of 2,250 kg.
+While the Model X was first introduced in 2015 its still today the most capable Tesla at towing with a maximum towing capacity of 2,250 kg.